 FAQs about disaster funding activations

-The Minister for Fire and Emergency Services or the Premier may declare a disaster situation for the State, or part of the state, if satisfied –
+In accordance with Queensland's Disaster Management Guideline (Section 5.5) and Section 64 of the Disaster Management Act (2003), the Minister for Police and Community Safety or the Premier may declare a disaster situation for the State, or part of the state, if satisfied –

 With the approval of the Minister, a District Disaster Coordinator may also declare a disaster situation for the district, or a part of it, if satisfied of the above criteria.